amanstacker/digital-table-of-contents/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-An advanced and fully customizable Table of Contents (TOC) plugin for WordPress.
-Improve readability, SEO, and content structure with powerful options and future-ready modules.
+A powerful and customizable TOC plugin for WordPress.
+Boost SEO, enhance readability, and effortlessly navigate your content with advanced features and flexible styling.

 == Description ==